Double S 301

-SS301 is a subgroup of the South Korean boy band SS501.
+Double S 301 (SS301) is a subgroup of the South Korean boy band SS501.
 It is composed of three SS501 members: Heo Young-saeng, Kim Kyu-jong and Kim Hyung-jun.

-Double s 301 made their unofficial debut under DSP Media in 2008 with the EP, "UR Man," as "SS501 Special Project Group" in the absence of SS501 members, Kim Hyun-joong and Park Jung-min.
+Double S 301 made their unofficial debut under DSP Media in 2008 with the EP, "UR Man," as "SS501 Special Project Group" in the absence of SS501 members, Kim Hyun-joong and Park Jung-min.

 In 2015, the three members signed under CI Entertainment, who rebranded the group as Double S 301 before releasing their official debut album, Eternal 5, the following year.

 Member Hyungjun enlisted for mandatory military service in 2017, temporarily putting the group on hiatus.
 On December 29, 2018, he was officially discharged from the military, though the group has not returned since 2017.

 History

 Formation

 In 2008, both Park Jung Min and Kim Hyun Joong were given solo projects for the Grease musical and the Boys Over Flowers series, respectively.
 Nevertheless, the three remaining members, with Heo as the leader, continued to tour, dubbed as the SS501 Project Group.
 They released a project album named U R Man in November 2008, with the high-tempo dance title track "UR Man".
 They also contributed to the Boys Over Flowers soundtrack with "내 머리가 나빠서" (Because I'm Stupid), and appeared as a cameo in episode four, performing their track, "U R Man".
 The track won Song of the Month for February at the 32nd Cyworld Digital Music Awards on March 28, 2009. as well as the Best OST of the year during the 2009 Mnet Asian Music Awards.